ENSATecnologia/ENSABrew-100A/README.md

 ## Pinout

 ### 64-pin chips
-Since there are no standardized Arduino pinout for this chip family, **@github/MCUdude** created one tried to make it as simple and logical as possible.
+Since there are no standardized Arduino pinout for this chip family, **MCUdude** created one tried to make it as simple and logical as possible.
 The standard LED pin is assigned to Arduino pin 13 (PB5), and will blink twice if you hit the reset button.

 | ATmega165/169/325/329/645/649                           |
 |---------------------------------------------------------|